Nuwaubian Nation: Reception and influence

 Palmer termed the Nuwaubians "one of the most significant Black Nationalist spiritual movements in America, if only in terms of its longevity".
 In 2000, O'Connor observed that the group "contributes strongly to the current trend of Afrocentrism in African American social and cultural discourse".
 According to Palmer, the shifts and changes in direction that the movement underwent were "even more rapid and extreme" than in other new religions like the Children of God, Church of Scientology, and Rajneesh Foundation.
 Knight observed that for outsiders to the movement, the Nuwaubian group's defining features were its "eclectic references and seemingly incoherent self-identification".

 The Southern Poverty Law Center accuse the Nuwaubians of expressing "black supremacist ideas", and of being a hate group.

 Journalistic coverage has been overwhelmingly negative, with group members generally taking a hostile view of journalists.
 Two hostile books on the group were also published, The Ansar Cult in America (1988) by Muslim cleric Bilal Phillips and Ungodly by journalist Bill Osinski.
 There has also been academic interest in the group, initially by those in Islamic studies but subsequently predominantly by those in new religious movement studies.

 The white Canadian scholar of religion Susan Palmer subsequently investigated the group; she was welcomed to its meetings, was allowed to participate in some rituals, and permitted to chat informally with various Nuwaubians.

 Sunni Muslims deem York a blasphemer and a fake Muslim.

 In 1994, Ghazi Y. Khankan, director of the New York office of the Council on American–Islamic Relations, commented about York and his group based on their history in Brooklyn.
 He said, "It's a cult, in my opinion, and in Islam there are no cults.
 They consider their leader a prophet, which means they have deviated from the Islamic way."
 Palmer believed that the substantial opposition faced by the Nuwaubians was influenced by the anti-cult movement, racism against African-Americans, and York's own provocative behavior.
-The Nuwaubians' critics in the anti-cult movement labelled it a cult.
+The Nuwaubians' critics in the anti-cult movement labeled it a cult.
 For them, York is a stereotypical "cult leader," a charlatan and con artist.
 They maintain that the substantial changes that York brought to the Nuwuabian movement was evidence for fraudulence, with York adopting different marketing strategies in his attempt to attract black youth.
 Critics similarly often emphasise York's role as a plagiarist who borrowed heavily from earlier writers.